DrewNF/Build-Deep-Learning-Env-with-Tensorflow-Python-OpenCV/README.md

 $ cd opencv
 $ git checkout 3.0.0
 ```
->You can replace the 3.0.0  version with whatever the current release is (as of right now, it’s 3.1.0 ).
+>You can replace the 3.0.0  version with whatever the current release is.
 >Be sure to check OpenCV.org for information on the latest release.

 We also need the opencv_contrib repo as well.
 Without this repository, we won’t have access to standard keypoint detectors and local invariant descriptors (such as SIFT, SURF, etc.) that were available in the OpenCV 2.4.X version.
 We’ll also be missing out on some of the newer OpenCV 3.0 features like text detection in natural images: